 At-will employment laws in New York don’t give employers the leave to step on your rights or to discriminate against you.
 You need to know that you are protected even if you are in an at-will state.
 Contact Levine & Blit today if you think you have been unfairly terminated or discriminated against at work.

 A thorough and combative discrimination lawyer in New York can help you determine if you have a claim under Title VII, the ADEA, the ADA, GINA, or other state and federal laws.
-Call us today at (212) 967-3000 for a free consultation.
+Call us today at (212) 967-3000 for a Free Case Evaluation.